jeremytammik/tbc/a/1442_roomedit3d.md

 - A viewer extension enabling interactive model modification, i.e., translation of selected elements
 - Real-time communication of the modification back to the source CAD system using a direct socket.io connection to broadcast from the web server to any number of desktop clients

-Let's take an on-depth look at the implementation and a test run recording:
+Let's take a closer look at the implementation and a test run recording:

 - [Overview](#1)
 - [Roomedit3d implementation](#2)